-A window with the override-redirect bit set is immune from redirection, but the bit should be set on toplevel windows only in cases where other windows should be prevented from processing input while the override-redirect window is mapped (see the section called "Pop-up Windows") and while responding to ResizeRequest events (see the section called "Redirecting Requests").
+A window with the override-redirect bit set is immune from redirection, but the bit should be set on top-level windows only in cases where other windows should be prevented from processing input while the override-redirect window is mapped (see Pop-up Windows) and while responding to ResizeRequest events (see Redirecting Requests).

-Clients that have no non-Withdrawn top-level windows and that map an override-redirect top-level window are taking over total responsibility for the state of the system.
+Clients that have no non-Withdrawn top-level windows and that map an overrideredirect top-level window are taking over total responsibility for the state of the system.
 It is their responsibility to: